edumunozsala/langchain-rag-techniques/README.md

 - Multiquery-retrieval: in this notebook we show you how to use a multiquery retriever in a RAG chain.

 - Per-user-retrieval: notebook implementing a per user retrieval in a RAG chain.

+- parent-document-retriever: an example notebbok implementing a context enrichment strategy using Parent Document Retriever in Langchain

 # License